 Compare these free torrent clients to get the best possible file-sharing experience you can.

-Do be aware that the BitTorrent protocol also makes it easy for snoops to monitor your torrenting activities.
-The clue, after all, is in the names peer-to-peer and file-sharing.
+The BitTorrent protocol also makes it easy for snoops to monitor your torrenting activities.
+The clue is in the names peer-to-peer and file-sharing.

 Files shared via torrents are not centrally hosted, but are shared among all downloaders.
 This is great, as it means there is no single server or online source that can be taken down, but it also makes tracking downloaders easy, as every person downloading a file can see the IP address of every other person downloading that same file.

-It is therefore vital to use the protections offered by a VPN (virtual private network) when downloading via BitTorrent, as this:
+It's vital to use the protections offered by a VPN (virtual private network) when downloading via BitTorrent, since this:

 - Hides your IP address from other downloaders (they will see the IP only of your VPN provider)

 - Prevents your ISP from seeing what you are up to (as all your Internet traffic and data is encrypted)

 - Allows you to access blocked torrent sites (if they're blocked in your country)